 Add in seasonal attractions like the Biltmore Estate’s “Christmas at Biltmore,” the NC Arboretum’s “Winter Lights,” and other winter activities, and you quickly realize there are just as many reasons to visit Asheville as any other time of year.

 With increased tourism in the winter comes additional demand for real estate.
 There are also a lot of buyers who were house shopping in the fall that did not find a suitable property.
 These buyers are typically pre-qualified, and perhaps even a little frustrated.
 They probably even missed out on a house or two or were outbid in a multiple offer situation.
 Having been educated on the market, they are now ready to move quickly when a new listing comes on the market.

 We can see that buyer activity remains strong by looking at how many showings are taking place.
 As you can see below, the number of home showings per listings in December was just as high as it was back in the summer.
 When we see winter numbers this high, it indicates buyers are very active in the market.

 Most certainly, the best reason to list your home now is to take advantage of record high home prices.
 As you can see below, the average home prices in Asheville, Black Mountain, and Buncombe County reached new highs in December.

 Your Home Should Sell Quickly

 Another great reason to sell now is the relatively short time it is taking for homes to sell.
-The average home in Asheville or Buncombe County is on the market just over 2 months (meaning it goes under contract at that time).
+The average home in Asheville or Buncombe County is on the market just under 2 months (meaning it goes under contract at that time).

 Just like any other time of year, it’s a good idea to prepare your home for the market.
 Be sure to take care of deferred maintenance and finish up any outstanding projects or repairs.